 LASIK

-Recent LASIK surgery can result in alternating blurred vision.
+Recent LASIK surgery can result in blurred vision that comes and goes.

-Blurry vision in one eye and then next day in the other occurred to me days after my LASIK procedure, but soon went away.
+Blurry vision in one eye and then next day in the other occurred to me days after my LASIK procedure, but soon went away, and there have been no issues since.

 Treatment for Dry Eye